AstaJoks/we-love-dogs-PP4/README.md

 - CSS
   - The Website was styled using custom CSS in an external file.
 - JavaScript
-  - JavaScript was used to manipulate the DOM .
+  - JavaScript was used to manipulate the DOM.
 - Python
   - Python was the main programming language used for the application using the Django Framework.
 - GitHub
-  - Source code is hosted on GitHub
+  - Source code is hosted on GitHub.
 - Git
-  - Used to commit and push code during the development of the Website
+  - Used to commit and push code during the development of the Website.
 - Font Awesome
-  - This was used for various icons throughout the site
+  - This was used for various icons throughout the site.
 - Heroku
   - Heroku was used for live website deployment.
 - Cloudinary